 Friday September 14, 2001, Day 24

 There was a strong wind blowing today.
-According to the Navtex, it is expected to last until tomorrow.
-In the mean time both boats are staying here in Fikiada.
+According to the Navtex, it was expected to last until tomorrow.
+In the mean time both boats will be staying here in Fikiada.

 I took another long walk with Naxos this morning.
 Later I helped Nikos repair his genset, and we recharged the batteries of both boats.
 Then while Nikos went spear fishing I cleaned Thetis and transferred one can of fuel into the tank.